Build instructions

 Local build from a container image

-An easy way to set up a development environment is to use podman
+An easy way to set up a development environment is to use a container

 and distrobox